 Additionally, we host events where you can learn about our techniques.

 from past events

-These presentation are very detailed and accompanied by photos and real examples.
+These presentations are very interesting, and accompanied by photos, videos and real examples.

 all items are made by artists.